kevinlin1/kevinlin1.github.io/_posts/2020-05-05-programming-the-world.md

 We should instead strive to construct **a new ethos for computer science through education**: designed in collaboration with students, integrating [intentional teamwork](https://www.pblworks.org/what-is-pbl), empowering students as creators of technologies, exploring the equally technical and social boundaries of computing, situating computing as [explicitly antiracist](https://wac.colostate.edu/books/perspectives/labor/), acknowledging that [learning takes time](https://www.youtube.com/watch?v=srDYfqoUQRw), and understanding the whole human experience.

-## Critical Programming Language Learning
+## Critical programming language learning

 The study of programming should involve exploring different forms of expression.